SS Denebola (T-AKR-289): Conversion

 Conversion began on 22 November 1983 at Pennsylvania Shipbuilding in Chester, Pennsylvania.
 Her cargo hold was redesigned into a series of decks connected by ramps so vehicles can be driven into and out of the cargo hold for fast loading and unloading.
 She was also fitted with two sets of two cranes; one set located at midship capable of lifting 35 tons, and another set located aft capable of lifting 50 tons.
 She was delivered to the Military Sealift Command on 10 October 1985 as USNS Denebola (T-AKR 289).

 Service

-When not active, Denebola is kept in reduced operating status due to her high operating cost.
-If needed, she can be activated and ready to sail in 96 hours.
+When not active, Pollux was kept in a reduced operating status due to her high operating cost, initially a ROS-3 (96 hour) and later a ROS-5 (120 hour) activation readiness.
 Denebola took part in the Persian Gulf War in 1990.
 Along with the other seven Algol class cargo ships, she transported 14 percent of all cargo delivered between the United States and Saudi Arabia during and after the war.
 In 1994, Denebola, along with USNS Capella (T-AKR-293), worked with NATO forces on convoy exercises in the Mediterranean.

 On 1 October 2007, Denebola was transferred to the United States Maritime Administration.
 On 1 October 2008, she was transferred to the Ready Reserve Force, losing her USNS designation.
-If activated, Denebola will report to the Military Sealift Command and change her prefix designation from SS to USNS.

-Together with sistership SS Antares, Denebola resides in Baltimore harbor (June, 2022).
+Together with sistership SS Antares, Denebola were berthed in Baltimore Harbor for many years, however in July 2024 she departed Baltimore harbor bound for the US Maritime Administration Reserve Fleet at Beaumont, Texas.
+The vessel remains in ROS-5 (120 hour) activation readiness.
+If activated, Denebola will report to the Military Sealift Command Atlantic Fleet and change her prefix designation from SS to USNS.